fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 ### Campaign approval

-When you apply for Campaign approval, resources about your company's campaign operation must be submitted, including things such as the following:
+When you apply for Campaign approval, resources about your company's campaign operation must be submitted, including the following information:

 - SMS use cases
 - Message flow actions (describing opt-in and opt-out words)